 Why Is Social-Emotional Learning Important?

 “Efforts to improve connectedness to schools, peers, and family are critical to protecting the mental health and well-being of youths.”
 That’s according to the CDC’s report on youth mental health; the same sentiment is echoed in its dedicated page for adolescent health.
-The latter also notes that adults who had a strong sense of connectedness in their youth were between 48% and 66% less likely to experience mental health issues or violence, use substances or engage in risky sexual behavior.
+The latter also notes that adults who had a strong sense of connectedness in their youth were between 48% and 66% less likely to experience mental health issues or violence or use substances.

 Implementing SEL in Your District